scopatz/inequality-scipy2019/slides.md

 --

-.bigger[Your friend and colleague Fernando Perez discretely emails you to point out that *all* of the podcast participants have been white men.]
+.bigger[Your friend and colleague Fernando Perez discretely emails you to point out that *all* of the podcast guests have been white men.]

 --